chukwunnonso/Technical-writing/introduction-to-github/github.md

 - Pull request (Show how to do a pull request)
 - Commit (Show how to do a commit)
 - GitHub Desktop vs. Github CLI

+## Introduction
+The idea of working on fascinating projects is usually enjoyable.
+However, having answers to "How can we secure the project history and keep track of our progress?" will keep us on the safe side.
+The goal of this article is to provide answers to this questions using Git and GitHub.

 ## What is GitHub

-GitHub is obviously made up of the keywords Git and Hub.
-Before continuing on to GitHub, let me explain what Git is to you.
+The words "Git" and "Hub" makeup GitHub.
+Let's briefly discuss Git before moving on to what GitHub is.

-Linus Torvalds created the open source project Git in 2005.
-Git is a distributed version control system (DVCS), which means that the developer's local machine has a mirror copy of the full source code and history.
+ Git is a distributed version control system (DVCS), which means that your local machine will have a mirror copy of the full source code and history.
 Globally, Git is the most adopted version control system in terms of popularity.
-This widespread adoption could be credited to its compatibility on Windows, MacOS, or Linux operating systems.
+We could credit this widespread adoption to its compatibility on Windows, MacOS, or Linux operating systems.
 Below is a walkthrough of the installation process using Windows Operating System.
-But first visit [here](https://git-scm.com/.) to download it.
+First visit [here](https://git-scm.com/.) to download Git to your machine.

 ![Image](images\git_download.png)
 ![Image](images\github_sign_up.png)